 This chart displays the anomaly detection events, such as sample collection, model running, building and testing, along with the time periods when these events take place.

 The left panel of the Tree View page shows the directory structure of the website.
 The / (backslash) indicates the root of the site.
 You can click a URL in the directory tree, then the violation statistics of this URL will be displayed on the right side of the Tree View page.
-You can also click a directory, then click Relearn Directory or Rebuild Directory to relearn or rebuild anomaly detection models for all the URLs under the selected directory.
+You can also click a directory, then click Rebuild Directory to rebuild anomaly detection models for all the URLs under the selected directory.

 This part of the Tree View page shows the statistics of a specific URL.